medplum/medplum/packages/docs/docs/tutorials/data-modeling/family-relationships.md

   3. Which family members will get need clinical information (test results, clinical notes, lab specimens), if any?
   4. How often will Patients share family members?

-### Do family members participate in clinical activiites?
+### Do family members participate in clinical activities?

 - If the only reason you need to keep track of family members is for their contact information, and your patients generally don't share family members, then you can use the Patient.contact field (see below).
 This allows you to
-- However, if family members participate in clinical or billing activities, you can reference their participation by creating a RelatedPerson resource for them (see below).
+- However, if family members participate in clinical or billing activities, you can reference their participation by creating a [RelatedPerson](/docs/api/fhir/resources/relatedperson) resource for them (see below).
 - Some examples of how a family member may participate in clinical / billing activities:
   - Child/dependent is the subject of a clinical office visit, parents / family are in attendance
   - Family member is the insurance subscriber / payor, patient is a spouse or dependent